adityaprabhu16/a2a-protocol/agent2agent/a2a_simple/README.md

 1. **uv:** The Python package management tool used in this project.
 Follow the installation guide: [https://docs.astral.sh/uv/getting-started/installation/](https://docs.astral.sh/uv/getting-started/installation/)
 2. **python 3.13** Python 3.13 is required to run a2a-sdk

+To get this working, I am using a Mac and simply did:
+ - brew install uv

 ## 1. Install dependencies

 This will create a virtual environment in the `.venv` directory and install the required packages.